Let’s be honest, Fab loves to learn. Also, Fab loves to speak in the third person – but that we knew that already. Fab also loves to learn new things.

 It’s all about expansion, after all.
 Oh, and also, a great excuse to celebrate.

-There are many ways you can get inspired, but I decided to cherry-pick 25 depending on your learning style.
+There are many ways you can get inspired, but I decided to go back to my old list of resources for learning and adding 10 more to the original 25, depending on your learning style.

 Hacks and Tricks

 - Read a Wikipedia Article Every Day – Simply hit ‘Select Random Article‘ and Wikipedia will find the best resource for you.

 - Have a RSS Feed Handy – I highly recommend using Feedly to keep up with daily news in your industry or area of interest, we use it for the HBC and it’s a great resource.

 - Get back to StumbleUpon – StumbeUpon is a great daily resource for learning about random, off-the-wall or obscure topics.